sargentJE/myaccess-email-campaign/emails/campaign-overview-and-plan.md

 We want: founders, MDs, heads of design/UX, tech leads, senior PMs.

-Most of these are cold – they've never heard of MyVision or MyAccess.
+Most of these are cold – they've never heard of MyVision or MyWeb Access.

 ---